Dulwich College: 1857: The "Upper School" of Alleyn's College of God's Gift

-The "College of God's Gift" became "Alleyn's College of God's Gift" when, on 25 August 1857, the Dulwich College Act dissolved the existing corporation and the charity was reconstituted with the new name.
+The "College of God's Gift" became "Alleyn's College of God's Gift" when, on 25 August 1857, the Dulwich College Act 1857 (20 & 21 Vict. c.
+84) dissolved the existing corporation and the charity was reconstituted with the new name.
 It was split into two parts with a joint Board of Governors: the educational (for the college) and the eleemosynary (for the charity).
 The Master, Warden, four fellows and 12 servants were pensioned off, although Alleyn's wishes were, and continue to be, respected, as sixteen pensioners (being the equivalent of 12 poor brothers and sisters plus four fellows) still live in flats in the Old College, looked after by a Warden.
 As for the Master, he was still to be appointed as the head of the new school.

 In its new form, the Master of the College was Reverend Alfred Carver (Master from April 1857 to April 1883).
 Carver successfully fought with the Chairman of the Governors, the Rev William Rogers, to create a public school with high academic standards.
 He was the first Master not to share the name of the school's founder "Alleyn" (or latterly "Allen").
 The educational college was split into an "Upper" and "Lower" school.
 The "Upper school" was for boys between 8 and 18, to be taught a wide and detailed syllabus, and continued to be colloquially referred to as "Dulwich College".
 The "Lower school" for boys between 8 and 16, had lower fees and a syllabus and was aimed at children of the industrial and poorer classes.
 The Lower School was the incorporation of the boys from the grammar school established in the previous decade and was referred to as "Alleyn's College of God's Gift", although this was the name of the complete charitable foundation.